KiloDeltaApps/KarooFlightRadar/README.md

 This extension contains a flight radar data field for the karoo.
 The extension is tested on karoo 2, but should work on all karoo versions.
 Please use this extension with care - being distracted from traffic can be extremely dangerous.
 Usage is at your own risk.

+Also, note that this extension has been written with the help of LLMs.
+While I enjoy programming by hand, my android/kotlin knowledge is just too small to produce anything reliable in a reasonable timeframe.

 ## Features